 HOW DO SCHOOLS FUND AVID?

-Districts and schools have learned to utilize a variety of funding sources to support components of the AVID College Readiness System.
+Districts and schools have learned to utilize a variety of funding sources to support components of the AVID College and Career Readiness System.
 The most successful funding models are diversified, including funding from each of these areas:

 District General Funds